open-rmf/fleet_adapter_mir/fleet_adapter_mir/README.md

 ### Plugins

 The MiR is capable of performing various types of custom missions and tasks.
 You can now easily set up plugins offered in this repo instead of writing your own perform action for common use cases.
+These plugins offered are available under the `fleet_adapter_mir_actions` package.

 For cart deliveries from point A to B: